Eks

 Optional parameters can be passed as a params::Dict{String,<:Any}.
 Valid keys are:

-• "tags": The metadata to apply to the configuration to assist with categorization and organization.
+• "tags": Metadata that assists with categorization and organization.
 Each tag consists of a key and an optional value.
 You define both.
+Tags don't propagate to any other cluster or Amazon Web Services resources.

 source